For-Sale-In-Tartu/for-sale/README.md

 ![Ecopan](https://github.com/For-Sale-In-Tartu/for-sale/blob/main/for-sale-item-photos/Ecopan-3.jpeg?raw=true)

 #### Everything is in excellent condition unless mentioned.
 Not greasy, dirty, chipped, scratched or stained.
-Ready to be added to your kitchen collection today!
+These items were taken good care of and are ready to be added to your kitchen collection today!

 Click below for additional photos and to see other totally awesome and cool items for sale cheap! https://github.com/For-Sale-In-Tartu/for-sale/